jaisor/LEDCell/README.md

 # LEDCell

-3D printed xehagonal shape with LED stip glued on the inner wall.
+3D printed hexagonal shape with LED stip glued on the inner wall.
 Logic driven by a [Seeeduino XIAO](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html) XIAO using the [FastLED](https://github.com/FastLED/FastLED) library.
 The controller requires USB-C cable.

-LED strip needs to be 5V, else will require separate power accommodations.
+LED strip needs to be 5V, or will require different power accommodations.
 Any individually programmable LEDs supported by FastLED should work.
 I have used [this WS2812B strip](https://www.amazon.com/gp/product/B08B59CBK9/) which fits 61 LEDs as defined in the beginning of [main.cpp](src/main.cpp).
 The LEDs are powered directly by the USB 5V and proper 1A+ USB adapter should be able adequate unless burning all LEDs at max-white continuously,